 Excepted Benefit HRA

-In addition to the ICHRA, the final rule creates an Excepted Benefit HRA.
+In addition to the ICHRA, the final rule created an Excepted Benefit HRA.
 This HRA type may be offered to all employees, regardless of their participation in the company’s health plan, to cover co-pays, deductibles and premiums for vision and dental expenses.
 An excepted benefit HRA is only permitted if the company offers group health coverage to employees.
 The annual pre-tax limit for employers is $1,800.

 DataPath, Inc. is a leading administrative solutions provider for consumer directed healthcare accounts.
 Our cloud-based Summit platform offers powerful, flexible HRA administration with nearly unlimited plan types.